isiesem2024-beta-dev/beta_webpage/docs/index.md

 ## Announcements

-- Conference program table is out now!
+- Conference program is out now!
 Please check the [Program](Program/index.md) page for more details.
 - <del>The abstract submission is open now!
 Anyone who is interested in giving a presentation at the conference can submit an abstract.
 Please check the [Abstract Submission](Program/Abstract.md) page for more details.</del>
 - Conference registration is open now!
 Please check the [Registration](Registration/index.md) page for more details.